danielpclark/PolyBelongsTo/README.md

 PolyBelongsTo::Pbt::BuildCmd[ obj, child ]

 # Returns has_one and has_many relationships for obj as an Array of symbols
-PolyBelongsTo::Pbt::Reflects[ obj ]
+PolyBelongsTo::Pbt::Reflects[ obj, habtm = false ]

 # Returns Class Ojects for each has_one and has_many child associations
-PolyBelongsTo::Pbt::ReflectsAsClasses[ obj ]
+PolyBelongsTo::Pbt::ReflectsAsClasses[ obj, habtm = false ]

 # Boolean of whether child object/class is a has(one/many) relationship to obj
 PolyBelongsTo::Pbt::IsReflected[ obj, child ]